zamoose/nicknames/README.md

 # Nicknames
+* Given enough eyeballs, all Dougs are shallow
 * Scooby Dooby Doug
 * Yeah, it's a no from me, Doug.
 * I've got no Doug in this fight